New Rules are Coming for Florida Real Estate TeamsAre you Ready for This Disruptive Industry Change?

 December 13, 2017

-On December 13th, FREC voted to approved the most recent version of the draft rule.
+FREC votes to approve the most recent version of the draft rule.
 The Joint Administrative Procedures Committee (JAPC), which oversees executive branch actions to ensure they have an “adequate statutory basis” along with other requirements.
-It’s unclear how long a final JAPC decision will take.